Heading to Iceland and not sure what to pack? Read my step-by-step Iceland packing list to help you plan the perfect trip.

 This includes; shampoo, conditioner, toothbrush, toothpaste, deodorant, moisturiser and for the ladies, don’t forget your feminine hygiene supplies.

-Be sure to take a travel medical kit with you, it’s always better to be safe than sorry!
+Be sure to take a travel first-aid kit with you, it’s always better to be safe than sorry!
 To start with, you need the standard pain meds, stomach medication, plasters, cold/flu tablets, anti diarrhoea tablets, decongestants and anti bacterial gel.

 In case of any cuts or grazes, do take alcohol strips and gauze.
 For those long hikes, walk with blister strips to avoid any discomfort.
 If you’re planning on doing any mountain hiking, altitude sickness tablets might come in handy.